 - Painless swelling of lymph nodes in your neck, armpits or groin

 - Night sweats

 - Itchy skin

 Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.

 Doctors aren't sure what causes lymphoma.
 But it begins when a disease-fighting white blood cell called a lymphocyte develops a genetic mutation.
 The mutation tells the cell to multiply rapidly, causing many diseased lymphocytes that continue multiplying.

-The mutation also allows the cells to go on living when other cells would die.
-This causes too many diseased and ineffective lymphocytes in your lymph nodes and causes the lymph nodes to swell.
+The mutation also allows the cells to go on living when other normal cells would die.
+This causes too many diseased and ineffective lymphocytes in your lymph nodes and causes the lymph nodes, spleen and liver to swell.

 Factors that can increase the risk of lymphoma include:

 - Your age.
 Some types of lymphoma are more common in young adults, while others are most often diagnosed in people over 55.

 - Being male.
 Males are slightly more likely to develop lymphoma than are females.